General Account

 Why doesn't a recent successful charge appear in my Payout?

 - Authorization: a merchant obtains approval for a charge from the cardholder's bank.
-During the authorization process, a transaction will show as Successful once it has been approved by the processor.
+During the authorization process, the charge will be in Pending status.

-- Capture: the card holder's bank places a hold on the funds.
+- Capture: the cardholder's bank places a hold on the funds.
+Once approved by the bank, the charge will process to Succeeded status.

 Once the charge arrives in your Neon Pay balance, it is batched with the next payout.
-All fully settled funds will be paid out. (↑Return to top↑)
+If the charge is not in a particular payout, then the charge did not complete settlement before the batch cutoff for the payout and will be included in the next one. (↑Return to top↑)

-When I click a payout, why don’t the transactions appear below?
+When I view a payout, why don’t the transactions appear below?

 Individual charges batched as part of payouts will display once the payout is processed.
 If a payout is marked Requested, no list of transactions will appear. (↑Return to top↑)